Btodhunter/blog_posts/anchore_inline_scan.md

 ```

 # Running the Anchore inline-scan container as a service
 For CI/CD tools that don't support access to the docker daemon, the anchore/inline-scan container can be stood up as a service within your pipeline infrastructure.
-This allows interaction with anchore engine as though it was running on premisis, but without the need to manage any of the infrastructure.
+This allows interaction with anchore engine as though it was running on premises, but without the need to manage any of the infrastructure.
 On certain platforms (such as GitLab) this method can offer better performance over using the inline_scan script.

-## Codefresh implementation
+## CodeFresh implementation
 For this job to run successfully, the following environment variables must be setup - `IMAGE_NAME, IMAGE_TAG, DOCKER_USER, DOCKER_PASS`.
-These variables can be set in the Codefresh console at `settings -> pipelines -> environment variables`.
-This method also requires setting up a Codefresh image registry token at `user settings -> codefresh registry -> generate`, this token can then be used in the `DOCKER_PASS` variable to give anchore engine pull permissions.
+These variables can be set in the CodeFresh console at `settings -> pipelines -> environment variables`.
+This method also requires setting up a CodeFresh image registry token at `user settings -> codefresh registry -> generate`, this token can then be used in the `DOCKER_PASS` variable to give anchore engine pull permissions.

 #### codefresh.yml - [Github Link](https://github.com/Btodhunter/ci-demos/blob/master/codefresh.yml)
 ```yaml